Rony0124/BasketBallCommunityPjt/README.md

 Basketball community project for basketball lovers.
 Ballers were finding it hard to have basketball mates and have games with another team unless they are in a league or certain community.
-This web project is to resolve their hardships through helping them find people to play with, create a team, small basketball game, etc.
+This web project is to resolve their hardships through helping them find people to play with, create a team, small basketball game, etc. this is designed to be used on both mobile and web.

 ## Getting Started